 Property developers often use them during the buying and selling of properties, during auctions or refurbishment work.

-The can help bridge the gap between two more mainstream types of lending.
+They can help bridge the gap between two more mainstream types of lending.
 For example, they can be used to buy a property while you wait for your high street mortgage application to be completed.

-They are given on the value of a property, and your ability to pay the loan back – or your ‘exit strategy’.
+They are given on the value of a property, and your ability to pay the loan back – or your ‘'exit strategy'.

-6. Commercial Bridging loans
+6. Commercial bridging loans

 Similar to residential bridging loans, commercial bridging loans are used to bridge a funding gap when buying or renovating a commercial property.